Employer of Record

 Social Security in Spain

 Employers in Spain have a legal obligation to cover social security contributions for their employees under the general social security contribution regime.
-These contributions are calculated based on the employees’ total monthly gross employment income, including both monetary and non-monetary forms.
+These contributions are calculated based on the employees’ contribution base, which is derived from their remuneration and subject to minimum and maximum limits.

 Contribution Rates